 Tomatillos can be stored at room temperature for one or two days.
 They can be stored for up to a month in the refrigerator in a paper bag with the husk still on.
 If you want to store them for even longer, you can remove the husks and freeze them in a plastic bag or container.
-Sometimes the husks may not come off easily though – simply wash the fruit to soften the husks and then dry before storing them.
+Sometimes the husks may not come off easily, though – simply wash the fruit to soften the husks and then dry them before storing them.

 If you are eating them raw, they pair nicely with sweet flavors in salads.
 They are called for in salsa verde, a zesty and fresh Mexican side dish.
-Cooked tomatillos are delicious especially when you sautee them over medium heat with onion, garlic, olive oil, fresh cilantro, and a bit of salt and pepper.
+Cooked tomatillos are delicious, especially when you sautee them over medium heat with onion, garlic, olive oil, fresh cilantro, and a bit of salt and pepper.

 Try This Yummy Little Tomato